 Learn about the Victorian years when steamships crisscrossed the Bay bearing vacationers to flourishing beach resort destinations such as Bay Ridge, and about artifacts from those years that have been found and sometimes still turn up on Bay Ridge beaches.

-A-2 Full Day: Regional Context
+3. Full Day: Regional Context

 It’s always an adventure mud-mucking with Mary as you comb near a late Victorian beach dumpsite for 125+ year-old porcelain restaurant-ware.

-Learn about the rigors of lifesaving in the Atlantic’s turbulent waters then explore for shells and driftwood on beaches where wild ponies roam.
+Explore for shells and driftwood on beaches where wild ponies roam.

 - Colonial Daze & Riverside Plantations